ncatlab/nlab-content/pages/6/5/2/1/1256/content.md

 * Every finitary [[first-order logic|first-order theory]] is equivalent, over [[classical logic]], to a coherent theory.
 This theory is called its *Morleyization* and can be obtained by adding new relations representing each first-order formula and its negation, with axioms that guarantee (over classical logic) these relations are interpreted correctly (using the facts that $(P\Rightarrow Q) \dashv\vdash (\neg P \vee Q)$ and $(\forall x, P) \dashv\vdash (\neg \exists x, \neg P)$ in classical logic).
 See D1.5.9 in [[Sketches of an Elephant]], or Prop.
 3.2.8 in Makkai-Par&#233;.

-* By (one of the theorems called) Deligne's theorem, every [[coherent topos]] has [[point of a topos|enough points]].
+* By (one of the theorems called) [[Deligne completeness theorem|Deligne's theorem]], every [[coherent topos]] has [[point of a topos|enough points]].
 In particular, this applies to the classifying toposes of coherent theories.
 It follows that models in [[Set]] are sufficient to detect provability in coherent logic.
 By Morleyization, we can obtain from this the classical [[completeness theorem for first-order logic]].
 See for instance 6.2.2 in Makkai-Reyes.

 * Coherent logic also satisfies a *definability theorem*: if a relation can be constructed in every [[Set]]-model of a coherent theory $T$, in a [[natural transformation|natural]] way, then that relation is named by some coherent formula in $T$.
 See chapter 7 of Makkai-Reyes or D3.5.1 in [[Sketches of an Elephant]].